I Got Better: Background

-Composition
+Composition and lyrics

-The song finds Morgan Wallen reflecting on the aftermath of a breakup in a positive light, over an instrumental of synths and hazy guitars.
+The song finds Wallen reflecting on the aftermath of a breakup in a positive light, over an instrumental of synths and hazy guitars.
 Lyrically, Wallen sings about having matured since leaving the relationship, feeling like a different person; however, in the opening verse, he confesses that he still gets into drunken brawls.
-In the second verse, he recounts that his former partner had convinced him that his mother was "the devil", with whom he has since made peace, and hated his friends.
+In the next verse, he recounts that his former partner had convinced him that his mother was "the devil", with whom he has since made peace, and hated his friends.
 Later, he also mentions sleeping better after the relationship ended.
+The song is in the key of C major with a time signature of and is set in common time, with a tempo of 85 beats per minute.

 Critical reception

 Billboard ranked "I Got Better" as the 23rd best song from I'm the Problem.

 Music video

 The music video for "I Got Better" premiered on October 1, 2025.